Google working on dramatic search changes to counter AI rivals: report - ExBulletin

 According to The Times, Magi aims to create a more personalized experience for every user than what the engine currently offers.
 According to reports, Magi will first use her team of 160 people to update her Google’s existing search engine.

-Google spokeswoman Lara Levin said in a statement to The Times: Will share details soon. “
+Google spokeswoman Lara Levin said in a statement to The Times: Details coming soon.”

 Google launched a task force to deal with AI competitors two weeks after ChatGBT launched in November, two people familiar with the matter told The Times.
 According to The Times, Google released its own AI chatbot, Bard, last month to mixed reviews.